DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 	- This is where ALL the critical story beats are
 - The "Chat" / "Gossip" option in the vendors is just a summary / reiteration of what was said in the intro.
 	- MAYBE we can give an extra tid-bit of info.
-- Who gives what dialoge?
+- Who gives what dialogue?
 - dealers teach you the story of the world and kind of yourself
 - evil kin dialogue in apartment is more for figuring out who tf evil kin is
 	- Evil kin's dialogue should be delivered in as little narrative lines as possible.
 Rule of 3 is key here.
+- These dialogue lines are color-coded based on who's speaking (Evil kin vs his wife)

 ## What Are We Doing
 - Moving where the vendor